Operation Alfa: Background

 On 6 April 1941, the Axis powers invaded the Kingdom of Yugoslavia, resulting in the capitulation of the Royal Yugoslav Army on 17 April.
-Yugoslavia was broken up, and one of the fragments was the puppet state, the Independent State of Croatia (Nezavisna Država Hrvatska, NDH), which consisted of modern-day Croatia and Bosnia and Herzegovina.
+Yugoslavia was broken up, and one of the fragments was an Axis puppet state, the Ustaše-led Independent State of Croatia (Nezavisna Država Hrvatska, NDH), which consisted of modern-day Croatia and Bosnia and Herzegovina, and was effectively an Italo-German quasi-protectorate.
 The NDH was divided by a German–Italian demarcation line, known as the "Vienna Line", with the Germans occupying the northern and northeastern parts of the NDH, and the Italians the southern and southwestern parts.
 The NDH immediately implemented genocidal policies against the Serb, Jewish and Romani population within its borders.
 Initial armed resistance consisted of two loosely cooperating factions, the communist-led Partisans, and the Chetniks who were mostly led by Serb-chauvinist officers of the defeated Royal Yugoslav Army.
 However, the Chetniks, in their pursuit of an ethnically pure Greater Serbia, soon adopted a policy of collaboration and cooperated "extensively and systematically" with Italian forces.
 In July and August 1942, under the protection provided by the Italians, the Chetniks thoroughly ethnically cleansed eastern Herzegovina of its Croats and Muslims.

 In September 1942, the Chetniks, knowing that they could not defeat the Partisans alone, attempted to persuade the Italians into carrying out a significant operation within their occupation zone.
 On 10 and 21 September, Chetnik vojvoda Ilija Trifunović-Birčanin met with Generale designato d'armata (acting General) Mario Roatta, commander of the Italian Second Army.
-He informed Roatta that he was not under the command of Draža Mihailović, but that he had seen Mihailović in Avtovac on 21 July and that he had his approval in collaborating with the Italians.
-Trifunović-Birčanin urged Roatta to take action "as soon as possible" in a major operation against the Partisans in the Prozor–Livno area.
+He informed Roatta that he was not under the command of Draža Mihailović, but that he had seen Mihailović in Avtovac in the Herzegovina region of the NDH on 21 July and that he had his approval in collaborating with the Italians.
+Trifunović-Birčanin urged Roatta to take action "as soon as possible" in a major operation against the Partisans in the Prozor–Livno area of northern Herzegovina.
 In return Trifunović-Birčanin offered support in the form of 7,500 Chetniks, on the condition that they be provided the necessary arms and supplies.
 Roatta provided "some arms and promises of action" in response to Trifunović-Birčanin's demands.
 Mihailović later congratulated Trifunović-Birčanin on his conduct and "high comprehension of the [Serbian] national line" in these arrangements.